alan-turing-institute/deepsensor/docs/research_ideas.md

-# ConvNP research ideas
+# DeepSensor research ideas

-Are you at a point of wanting to undertake a research project using DeepSensor?
+Are you interested in using DeepSensor for a research project?
-Thankfully there are many interesting research directions to explore with ConvNPs.
+Thankfully there are many interesting open questions with ConvNPs and their application to environmental science.
-Below are just a few research ideas for inspiration.
+Below are a non-exhaustive selection of research ideas that you could explore.
-These assume you have a working knowledge of the literature and resources in the [](resources.md) page.
+It would be helpful to ensure you are familiar with the literature and resources in the [](resources.md) page before starting.

 Why not [join our Slack channel](https://docs.google.com/forms/d/e/1FAIpQLScsI8EiXDdSfn1huMp1vj5JAxi9NIeYLljbEUlMceZvwVpugw/viewform) and start a conversation around these ideas or your own? :-)